andwn/cave-story-md/doc/VRAM.md

 The reason for the minimum index is to prevent the item menu & map system from overwriting it.
 This space is controlled by an allocation array, each index represents an "in use" or "not in use" state for a segment of 4 tiles.
-A game object must "ask" for a location large enough to store it's own sprite and on every animation frame change will replace the tiles at that spot.
+A game object must "ask" for a location large enough to store its own sprite and on every animation frame change will replace the tiles at that spot.

 #### Just before TILE_FONTINDEX
-The window uses this area to display the "Yes/No" prompt, cursor, or the item pick up.
+The window uses this area to display the "Yes/No" prompt, cursor, or the item pickup.
 It could potentially collide with the above I'm just hoping that doesn't happen for now.

 #### TILE_FONTINDEX